maniking1299/maniking1299/README.md

 **What it does:**
 Users provide a GitHub repo URL, build command, and output directory.
-VDeploy clones the repo, runs the build inside a Docker container, uploads output to AWS S3, and serves the app via Nginx at a unique URL.
+VDeploy clones the repo, runs the build inside a Docker container, uploads output to AWS S3 .

 **Technical decisions worth noting:**